MikroElektronika/mikrosdk_click_v2/clicks/6dofimu/DETAILS.md

 ## Examples Description

-> This example showcases how to initalize and use the 6DOF IMU click.
-The click contains a 6-axis inertial measurement unit ( accelerometer + gyroscope ).
-After configuring the click module for proper use, axis and temperature data will be measured every second.
+> This example showcases how to initalize and use the 6DOF IMU Click.
+The Click contains a 6-axis inertial measurement unit ( accelerometer + gyroscope ).
+After configuring the Click module for proper use, axis and temperature data will be measured every second.

 **The demo application is composed of two sections :**

 ### Application Init

-> This function initializes and configures the click and logger modules.
+> This function initializes and configures the Click and logger modules.
 In order for the device to work well, proper data needs to be written to the measurement control registers as is done in the default_cfg(...) function.